Skip to main content

 The Challenge

-QuickBooks was a dumping ground.
-Expenses were categorized inconsistently, chart of accounts had grown organically over years, and reconciliations were always behind.
+Expenses were categorized inconsistently in QuickBooks, the chart of accounts had grown organically over years, and reconciliations were running behind.

 60-day lag on financials